Chronic Uncertainty: Books I Wish I’d Had When (Nearly) Everything Changed

 A note about me:

-Here’s a photo of me in 2006 in my freezing cold Melbourne lounge-room – ready to submit my PhD.
+Here’s a photo of me in 2006 in my Melbourne lounge-room – ready to submit my PhD.
 After I began losing the ability to walk in the early 2000s, I had to leave my full time job.
-For 10 months I worked for 20 minutes most days to finish my thesis and PhD novel.
+For 10 months I worked for 20 minutes on some days to finish my thesis and PhD novel.
 These four PhD tomes were too heavy for me to deliver in person – you can’t carry much when you use a walking stick.
 By then, I could no longer drive or take the bus because of loss of balance.
 The tram was better, but the tram stop was too far away.
-A dear friend drove me to my university, but we weren’t allowed to park in the Disabled parking because I didn’t have a permit, which wasn’t possible to arrange by phone or online.
+A friend drove me to the university, but we weren’t allowed to park in the Disabled parking because I didn’t have a permit, which wasn’t possible to arrange by phone or online.
 We managed to persuade a security guard to let us park briefly by a door.
 The lifts to the English Dept were actually working, and we moved slowly along endless corridors until we came to one of my two wonderful supervisors’ offices, and celebrated the moment with tea and cake.
 Since then, I’ve regained the ability to walk unassisted, and continue to live with several health conditions including Chronic Fatigue/ME.

 Emma Ashmere was born in Adelaide, South Australia on Kaurna land.
 Her new short story collection DREAMS THEY FORGOT is published by Wakefield Press.
 Her stories have been widely published including in the Age, Griffith Review, Overland, Review of Australian Fiction, Sleepers Almanac, Etchings, Spineless Wonders, #8WordStory, NGVmagazine, and the Commonwealth Writers literary magazine, adda.
 She has been shortlisted for the 2019 Commonwealth Writers Short Story Award, 2019 Newcastle Short Story Award, 2018 Overland NUW Fair Australia Prize, and the 2001 Age Short Story Competition; and longlisted for the 2020 Big Issue Fiction Edition, and the 2020 Heroines Prize, with another story forthcoming in the NZ/Aust Scorchers climate change anthology.
 Her critically acclaimed debut novel, The Floating Garden, was shortlisted for the Small Press Network Book of the Year 2016.
 See more of Emma’s posts about writing here.